nairuby/nairuby.org/index.md

     * **General meetings** for formal presentations, lightning talks and group discussions on topics of interest to those working with Ruby.
-Meetings are usually the first Tuesday of the month, _"Ruby Tuesday"_.
+Meetings are usually the first Thursday of the month, _"Ruby Thursday"_.
 Let us know if you're interested in presenting.
+Upcoming events on [Meetup](https://www.meetup.com/Nairuby/).

     * **Beginner's meetings** for one-on-one help.
 Programmers with any level of Ruby experience are welcome at these so they can get and offer help at